sanja-byelkin/ActButton/README.md

 * OK - save parameters and shutdown
 * CANCEL - shutdown
 * RESET - remove setup (format data partition of the esp8266 flash) and shutdown
+* UPDATE - update software with given file and restart

 # Hardware